Gentoo Development Guide

 NAME

-A common eclass providing helper functions to build and install packages supporting being installed for multiple Python implementations.This eclass sets correct IUSE and REQUIRED_USE.
-It exports PYTHON_DEPS and PYTHON_USEDEP so you can create correct dependencies for your package easily.
+A common eclass providing helper functions to build and install packages supporting being installed for multiple Python implementations.This eclass sets correct IUSE.
+Modification of REQUIRED_USE has to be done by the author of the ebuild (but PYTHON_REQUIRED_USE is provided for convenience, see below). python-r1 exports PYTHON_DEPS and PYTHON_USEDEP so you can create correct dependencies for your package easily.
 It also provides methods to easily run a command for each enabled Python implementation and duplicate the sources for them.

 Please note that python-r1 will always inherit python-utils-r1 as well.
 Thus, all the functions defined there can be used in the packages using python-r1, and there is no need ever to inherit both.